aesara-devs/aesara/doc/glossary.rst

         See also :term:`Variable`, :term:`Type`, and :term:`Apply`,
         or read more about :ref:`graphstructures`.

+    Rewriter
+        A function or class that transforms an Aesara :term:`graph`.

     Optimizer
-        An instance of :class:`Optimizer`, which has the capacity to provide an :term:`optimization` (or optimizations).
+        An instance of a :term:`rewriter` that has the capacity to provide an improvement to the performance of a graph.

     Optimization
         A :term:`graph` transformation applied by an :term:`optimizer` during the compilation of a :term:`graph` by :term:`aesara.function`.
+These are graph rewrites that are intended to improve the performance of a compiled :term:`Graph`.

     Pure
         An :term:`Op` is *pure* if it has no :term:`destructive` side-effects.